mbakhoff/sockets-template/readme.md

 ### Use xml/json for more complex data structures

-When you need to send a more complicated object over the network, then manually encoding and decoding it into the message value can be quite annoying.
+When you need to send a more complicated object over the network, then manually encoding and decoding it to/from bytes can be quite annoying.
 Encode the object into a string using [gson](https://github.com/google/gson/blob/master/UserGuide.md#TOC-Object-Examples), then send the string as the message value.
 Gson can decode the string back into the object on the receiving side.
 The string should still be wrapped with the regular type-length-value syntax.